 Seneca has worked with resource agencies in Pennsylvania and California to identify and cooperatively manage the protection of threatened and endangered species, as well as eradicating invasive plant species.

-In 2014, Seneca started its own water logistics company, Highland Field Services, LLC, to manage the sourcing, handling and recycling of fluids generated by and used in its Appalachian operations.
-Since then, Highland has invested over $20 million in water infrastructure in North Central Pennsylvania, including storage and treatment facilities, on-pad tanks and containment vessels, and a network of water distribution pipelines.
+In 2014, our Upstream Segment formed its own water logistics company, Highland Field Services, LLC (“Highland”), to manage the sourcing, handling and recycling of fluids generated by and used in its Appalachian operations.
+Since then, Highland has invested over $65 million in water infrastructure in Pennsylvania, including storage and treatment facilities, on-pad tanks and containment vessels, injection wells, and a network of water distribution pipelines.
 The environmental, operational and economic goals and achievements of Highland include: